Syncro-Vox: Comedic uses

+Syncro-Vox was used in The Grim Adventures of Billy & Mandy episode "Billy & Mandy Begins".

-Syncro-Vox was again used in the December 20, 2010 episode of WWE Raw during a promo in which The Miz spoofed Charles Dickens' A Christmas Carol.
+Syncro-Vox was used in the December 20, 2010 episode of WWE Raw during a promo in which The Miz spoofed Charles Dickens' A Christmas Carol.

-In 2011, Syncro-Vox was used in the Family Guy episode Seahorse Seashell Party.
+In 2011, Syncro-Vox was used in the Family Guy episode "Seahorse Seashell Party".

-It was also used in the Looney Tunes short Invasion of the Bunny Snatchers when a Daffy Duck doppelgänger tells Bugs Bunny he accepted duck season.
+It was used in the Looney Tunes short "Invasion of the Bunny Snatchers" when a Daffy Duck doppelgänger tells Bugs Bunny he accepted duck season.

-Syncro-Vox is used for most of the characters in The Annoying Orange (which also syncs the actors' eyes), Têtes à claques, and most of the characters in the toy parodies from The Adam and Joe Show, and is common on Songify the News.
+Syncro-Vox is used for most of the characters in Annoying Orange and dirtgirlworld (which both shows also sync the actors' eyes), Têtes à claques, and most of the characters in the toy parodies from The Adam and Joe Show, and is common on Songify the News.

 A variation of the technique, animated mouths on actual toy action figures, is used on Robot Chicken.
-In the first Star Wars special of the aforementioned show, the segment Mid-Nite with Zuckuss (a parody of the aforementioned Late Night with Conan O'Brien, whose host voiced the titular character) featured an actual use of the Synchro-Vox technique on an "interview" with Emperor Palpatine as a means to mock the latter; it was also used in the sketch "The Annoying Mjolnir", which spoofs both the aforementioned Annoying Orange and The Avengers.
+In the first Star Wars special of the aforementioned show, the segment Mid-Nite with Zuckuss (a parody of the aforementioned Late Night with Conan O'Brien, whose host voiced the titular character) featured an actual use of the Syncro-Vox technique on an "interview" with Emperor Palpatine as a means to mock the latter; it was also used in the sketch "The Annoying Mjolnir", which spoofs both the aforementioned Annoying Orange and The Avengers.

-The Smosh character Charlie the Drunk Guinea Pig is portrayed using the Synchro-Vox technique, superimposing actor Ian Hecox's lips onto live-action footage of the guinea pig; this also applied for archived footage used to portray Charlie as a ghost following the character's in-universe death.
+The Smosh character Charlie the Drunk Guinea Pig is portrayed using the Syncro-Vox technique, superimposing actor Ian Hecox's lips onto live-action footage of the guinea pig; this also applied for archived footage used to portray Charlie as a ghost following the character's in-universe death.

-Director Richard Elfman paid tribute to Syncro-Vox in a scene from his 1980 cult film Forbidden Zone, during the scene wherein a character mimes to Machito and Miguelito Valdez' novelty dance song, "Bim Bam Boom;" the usage was necessary because the actor hired to lip sync the song suddenly developed stage fright and froze on-camera.
+Director Richard Elfman paid tribute to Syncro-Vox in a scene from his 1980 cult film Forbidden Zone, during the scene wherein a character mimes to Machito and Miguelito Valdez' novelty dance song, "Bim Bam Boom"; the usage was necessary because the actor hired to lip sync the song suddenly developed stage fright and froze on-camera.